etiandre/reverse-dj-mix/prez/rapport/rapport.typ

 Within these subtasks, we focus our interest on the task of _DJ-mix reverse engineering_, as defined by #cite(<schwarzMethodsDatasetsDJMix2021>, form: "prose").
 This term encompasses the identification, alignment and unmixing subtasks described above.
 Given that identification is a well-explored problem space, we further narrow our focus on the alignment on unmixing tasks.

-More formally, our goal is understood as follows:
+More formally, our goal is as follows:

 *Given*:
 - a recording of a DJ mix;